laradevio/sharedb/README.md

 `doc.on('error', function(err) {...})`
 There was an error fetching the document or applying an operation.

+`doc.on('presence', function(id, presence) {...})`
+A remote client has sent presence information. `id` is an ID provided by the remote client, and `presence` is the presence data, whose structure will depend on document's OT type.

 `doc.removeListener(eventName, listener)`
 Removes any listener you added with `doc.on`. `eventName` should be one of `'load'`, `'create'`, `'before op'`, `'op'`, `'del'`, or `'error'`. `listener` should be the function you passed in as the second argument to `on`.
 Note that both `on` and `removeListener` are inherited from [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter).